ni/install-systemlink-enterprise/release-notes/2022-12/README.md

 - `notification 0.1.0`
     - Newly included chart
     - You must configure a secret for MongoDB credentials in `notification.secrets.mongodb`
+- `sl-jupyterhub 0.2.0`
+    - The default configuration doesn't allow anymore user pods to establish outbound connections to private IPs (for example accessing SystemLink APIs that are exposed on a private IP from Jupyter Notebooks or the Jupyter terminal).
+To allow this, you must explicitly set `jupyterhub.singleuser.networkPolicy.egressAllowRules.privateIPs=true`.

 ## Bugs Fixed